CMCLorg/CMCLorg.github.io/CfP.md

 -->

 ### Workshop Description
 CMCL 2024 is a one-day workshop held in conjunction with ACL 2024.
-CMCL invites papers about cognitive modeling, cognitively-inspired natural language processing, and more broadly, alignment of language models with human cognition/perception.
+CMCL invites papers on cognitive modeling, cognitively-inspired natural language processing, and, more broadly, the alignment of language models with human cognition/perception.
 The 2024 workshop follows in the tradition of earlier meetings at ACL 2010, ACL 2011, NAACL-HLT 2012, ACL 2013, ACL 2014, NAACL 2015, EACL 2017, LSA 2018, NAACL 2019, EMNLP 2020, NAACL 2021, and ACL 2022.

 ### Scope and Topics
 The research interests/questions include, but are not limited to:
-- Human-like language acquisition/learning---How (dis)similar are LMs' and human's language acquisition, and why?
+- Human-like language acquisition/learning: How is language acquisition of language models (LMs) (dis)similar to humans, and why?
-- Contrasting/aligning computational models with human reading behavior data---What do humans compute during language comprehension/production, and how/why?
+- Contrasting/aligning NLP models with human behavior data: What do humans compute during language comprehension/production, and how/why?
-- Linguistic probing of NLP models---How well do current language models understand/represent/generalize language (behaviorally/internally)?
+- Linguistic probing of NLP models: How well do current language models understand/represent/generalize language behaviorally/internally?
-- Linguistically-motivated data modeling/analysis---How can one quantify a particular aspect of language?
+- Linguistically-motivated data modeling/analysis: How can one quantify a particular aspect of language?
-- Emergent communication/language---What are the sufficient conditions for the emergence of language?
+- Emergent communication/language: What are the sufficient conditions for the emergence of language?

 A more formal description of the workshop scope is:
 - Stochastic models of factors influencing a speaker's production or comprehension decisions.